ifedapoolarewaju/use-clean-effect/README.md

     // an asynchronous call
     someHttpRequest().then((data) => {
         if (!phase.active) {
-            // component has been unmounted/re-rendered so we abort to avouid memory-leak return
+            // component has been unmounted/re-rendered so we abort to avoid memory-leak return
         }